AliNisarAhmed/my-notes/Data Intensive Applications/8 - Problems with Distributed Systems.md

 If a timeout is the only sure way of detecting a fault, then how long should the timeout be?
 There is unfortunately no simple answer.

 A long timeout means a long wait until a node is declared dead (and during this time, users may have to wait or see error messages).
 A short timeout detects faults faster, but carries a higher risk of incorrectly declaring a node dead when in fact it has only suffered a temporary slowdown (e.g., due to a load spike on the node or the network).
+- declaring a node dead prematurely may lead to strain on other nodes or even cascading failures across all nodes

-Imagine a fictitious system with a network that guaranteed a maximum delay for packets—every packet is either delivered within some time _d_, or it is lost, but delivery never takes longer than _d_.
-Furthermore, assume that you can guarantee that a non-failed node always handles a request within some time _r_.
-In this case, you could guarantee that every successful request receives a response within time 2_d_ + _r_—and if you don’t receive a response within that time, you know that either the network or the remote node is not working.
-If this was true, 2_d_ + _r_ would be a reasonable timeout to use.
+Imagine a fictitious system with a network that guaranteed a maximum delay for packetsevery packet is either delivered within some time _d_, or it is lost, but delivery never takes longer than _d_.
+- Furthermore, assume that you can guarantee that a non-failed node always handles a request within some time _r_.
+- In this case, you could guarantee that every successful request receives a response within time `2d + r`
+- and if you don’t receive a response within that time, you know that either the network or the remote node is not working.
+- _If this was true_, `2d + r` would be a reasonable timeout to use.

 Unfortunately, most systems we work with have neither of those guarantees: asynchronous networks have _unbounded delays_ (that is, they try to deliver packets as quickly as possible, but there is no upper limit on the time it may take for a packet to arrive), and most server implementations cannot guarantee that they can handle requests within some maximum time

 ### Network congestion and queueing

 ![2aa81ed0234f01a006994bdd05d539e5.png](images/2aa81ed0234f01a006994bdd05d539e5.png)

 Queuing can happen at the destination, but can also happen on the sender (called congestion avoidance or backpressure).

 TCP considers a packet to be lost if it is not acknowledged within some timeout (which is calculated from observed round-trip times), and lost packets are automatically retransmitted.
+- an application does not see the packet loss, but it does see the resulting delay
+- UDP does not retransmit data, that is why it is good for use cases where the lost packet is worthless, e.g. videos, audio calls etc

 All of these factors contribute to the variability of network delays.